Characters of the Uncharted series: Asav

 Asav, voiced by Usman Ally, is the main antagonist of Uncharted: The Lost Legacy.

-The head of an Indian military insurgency force, he competes with Chloe and Nadine in finding the Tusk of Ganesh in India, and has captured Samuel Drake and used him as a Hoysala expert until Chloe and Nadine rescue him.
-He manages to capture both Chloe and Nadine within the hidden city of Belur, and threatens to torture Ross and Drake to force Frazer to solve a puzzle that will reveal the Tusk.
+The head of a group of Indian insurgents, he competes with Chloe and Nadine in finding the Tusk of Ganesh in India, and has captured Samuel Drake and used him as a Hoysala expert until Frazer and Ross rescue him.
+He manages to capture both Frazer and Ross within the hidden city of Belur, and threatens to kill Ross and Drake to force Frazer to solve a puzzle that will reveal the Tusk.
 After taking the Tusk, he leaves a handcuffed Frazer, Ross, and Drake to drown in the Tusk's chamber, which fills with water as Asav and his men make their escape.
-He is revealed to have Shoreline, Nadine's former private army, working with him, and later sells them the Tusk in exchange for a bomb that he plans to detonate on a train heading towards a nearby city.
-He goes insane at the end of the game after his plans of sparking a revolution become compromised by Frazer, Ross and Drake's efforts in stopping the train from reaching the city.
-After making one last stand in challenging Frazer and Ross to a melee, Asav gets his leg caught underneath the bomb that falls on him as the out-of-control train is headed towards a collapsed bridge.
+He is revealed to have Shoreline, Nadine's former private military company, working with him, and later sells them the Tusk in exchange for a bomb that he plans to detonate on a train heading towards a nearby city.
+He goes insane at the end of the game after his plans of sparking a civil war become compromised by Frazer, Ross and Drake's efforts in stopping the train from reaching the city.
+After making one last stand in challenging Frazer and Ross to a melee, Asav gets his leg caught underneath the bomb as the out-of-control train is headed towards a collapsed bridge.
 After Frazer and Ross leave, the train falls off into the valley below and explodes, killing Asav.

 Jo Braddock

 Jo Braddock, portrayed by Tati Gabrielle, is the true main antagonist of the 2022 film adaptation.
-She is the leader of a group of mercenaries hired by Santiago Moncada, however she kills him to both gain power and keep the treasure to herself.
-She is crushed to death by a falling boat after Sully knocks her off.
+She is the leader of a group of mercenaries hired by Santiago Moncada, who she kills to both gain power and keep the treasure to herself.
+She is crushed to death by a falling ship after Sullivan knocks her off of his and Drake's helicopter.

 Santiago Moncada

 Santiago Moncada, portrayed by Antonio Banderas, is the secondary antagonist and false main antagonist of the 2022 film adaptation.
-He is a rich billionaire and the last descendant of the Moncada family who funded the Magellan expedition and is wanting to finish it himself.
-He has hired mercenaries led by Jo Braddock to find the treasure.
-However, he is killed when Braddock slits his throat.
+He is a Spanish nobleman and billionaire and the last descendant of the Moncada family that funded the Magellan expedition, and seeks to finish it himself.
+He hires mercenaries led by Braddock to find the treasure, but is killed when Braddock slits his throat.